Winter Slumber: The Black Hole of Nursery Plants

-Every fall I get multiple customers per week asking me the same question, as
+Every fall I get multiple customers per week asking me the same question:

-they look at the vast array of plants all around them.
-“Soooooo… what do you do with all these plants for winter?”
-It’s most fun when I let them answer for themselves.
+They look at the vast array of plants all around them and say “Soooooo… what do you do with all these plants for winter?”
+It’s the most fun when I let them answer for themselves.
 Do you sell them all before winter?
-My answer is, “oh no, we will sell a lot but not nearly everything.”
+My answer is, “Oh no, we will sell a lot but not nearly everything.”
 Second question comes.
 “Do you discount everything?!”
 With a hopeful look they eagerly anticipate my answer.
 My answer is almost always the same.
 “We have some great sales going on but we do not try to get rid of everything.
 What you see here in front of you is only about half of the plants on the yard.
 We are growing just as many in the back to be ready for next year.”
-The next question comes with a little more puzzle in the tone, “so do you bring all these plants inside?”
+The next question comes with a little more puzzle in the tone, “So do you bring all these plants inside?”

 Oh, have I told you about spring stand-up day?!
 It’s easy to explain just reverse the previous process and add the necessity to organize every plant in his place.
 This is probably more like 400 hours.
 Did anybody say money grew on trees?
 Needless to say these two days are probably some of the most strategic and stressful for myself and our staff.
 But every year God has been faithful, always providing us with enough people to do it.
 If we never did these two days we could never do the rest of the year.
-Which means we wouldn’t have the joy of serving our customers, discovering new plants, and enjoying those Gardens.
-I just wanted to share this little insight but those of you who are curious.
+Which means we wouldn’t have the joy of serving our customers, discovering new plants, and enjoying those gardens.
+I just wanted to share this little insight for those of you who are curious.
 Thanks for asking.
-Next week I’ll answer another one of my favourite questions… “So what does Sheldon do all winter?”